-The Chair of the CAP will provide the complainant and the school (and where relevant the person complained about) with a full explanation of their decision and the reason(s) for it, in writing, within 15 school days.
+The Chair of the CAP will provide the complainant and the school (and where relevant the person complained about) with a full explanation of their decision, findings and recommendations, in writing, within 15 school days.

-The letter to the complainant will include details of their next steps if they are dissatisfied with the way their complaint has been handled by Hardwick Primary School.
+The letter to the complainant will include details of their next steps if they are dissatisfied with the way their complaint has been handled by INSERT SCHOOL NAME.

 If the complaint is:

 - jointly about the Chair and Vice Chair or

-- · the entire governing body or
+- the entire governing body or

 - the majority of the governing body